“I love that science explains the world around me. It’s everywhere. To me, science doesn’t just explain life, science is life.”

 Junior High School

 Immersing yourself in the activities of our Science Week is about making the most of what is learned by science and reaching experimental goals.
 Such independent learning leads to deeper understanding.
 During this year's Science Week, we inspired pupils to explore the connections prevailing in all areas of science, such as the connections of cells to tissues in biology, of elements to substances in chemistry, and how the parts of bridges form strong structures.
-This theme presents Huili pupils with a great opportunity to explore and offers meaning to explorations.
+This theme presents Hiba pupils with a great opportunity to explore and offers meaning to explorations.

 Poster competition